 Ideas on active learning and collaborative learning that you can use in your classes.

 Tips on assessment

 “Institutional assessment efforts should not be concerned about valuing what can be measured, but instead about measuring what is valued.” -A. W. Astin

 How to write learning outcomes.

-The User Education Committee is the hub of the information literacy community at the University of Illinois library.
+The User Education Committee was the hub of the information literacy community at the University of Illinois library until 2018.

 Professional organizations that support library teaching

 - Information Literacy Journals